 Financial report findings

-We completed risk-based reviews of aspects of 51 financial reports of listed and other public interest entities audited by the firm this year.
-Following our inquiries, one entity made material changes to net assets or profits as summarised in Table 3.
-More information can be found in media releases available from the ASIC website.
+We completed risk-based reviews of aspects of 57 financial reports of listed and other public interest entities audited by the firm this year.
+Following our inquiries there were no material changes to net assets or profits.